flavienbwk/Docker-Remote-Lab/README.md

 ### 2c.
 Use the remote VPS' Docker daemon

-This is the key to this architecture.
-Configure your local Docker client to point to remote daemon :
+This is the key point of this architecture.
+Configure your local Docker client to point to your VPS remote daemon :

 ```bash
 export DOCKER_HOST=tcp://localhost:2376